The latest batch of early Prime Day deals

-Amazon Prime Day 2019 is less than a week away.
-We're already seeing some great deals (and here's how to make sure you get the absolute best prices), not only from Amazon itself, but also from other stores.
-Walmart, eBay and Target have announced sales of their own during the same July 15-16 period, and Macy's just kicked off its Black Friday in July sale.

-Here's a highlight you can get right now at Macy's: The 6-quart Instant Pot Duo for $49.99 with promo code DEAL.
-That actually beats Black Friday pricing, and it's still available as of today.
+In case you've been off-planet for the past month, a bit of news: Amazon Prime Day 2019 -- a.k.a.
+Black Friday in July, a.k.a. everything everywhere is on sale -- starts Monday, July 15, at midnight PT (3 a.m.
+ET).
+Yeah, we're all pretty sick of it already, but we're also fairly excited by some of the deals we're seeing now, to say nothing of what we're expecting next week.
+Before you do anything else, take note of these eight ways to score the best deals during Prime Day 2019.

+Of course, as Amazon goes, so goes the rest of retail.
+You'll want to check out Walmart's answer to Prime Day, eBay's answer to Prime Day and Target's answer to Prime Day, because of course those stores are running their own sales on July 15 and 16.
+And Macy's Black Friday in July sale is already under way, with this standout available right now: The 6-quart Instant Pot Duo for $49.99 with promo code DEAL.
+That actually beats Black Friday pricing.

-This year, Prime Day lasts a full 48 hours, though as in years past, some Prime Day deals will likely continue in the hours (and even days) after the event officially ends.
+This year, Prime Day lasts a full 48 hours -- though many Prime Day deals will likely continue in the hours (and even days) after the event officially ends.
+Keep this post bookmarked, and check it regularly, for all the current and still-available deals.

-Prime Day starts: Monday, July 15 at midnight PT (3 a.m.
-ET)

-It's not all about shopping, either: As you may have heard, Taylor Swift will be performing a live concert tonight -- in honor of Prime Day for some reason?

 For now, let's take a look at Amazon's current batch of pre-Prime Day deals -- starting with one that was announced last week: Spend $10 at Whole Foods, get a $10 Amazon credit good for use during Prime Day.
 You'll also find just-added deals on the Ring Video Doorbell Pro, Marvel movie rentals and more.
-Check back often, as I'll be adding new deals as they arrive.
+I'm especially liking the Amazon Fire TV Recast for $129.99 (save $100), a great deal on the cord-cutting over-the-air DVR.

-While you're at it, here are some smart shopping tips to help you snag the best Prime Day deals.
-Here's how to make sure you don't miss a Prime Day sale you're looking for, your secret weapon on Prime Day and how to save even more than you expected on Prime Day.
-Note CNET may get a share of revenue from the sale of the products and services featured on this page.
+While you're at it, here's how to make sure you don't miss a Prime Day sale you're looking for, your secret weapon on Prime Day and how to save even more than you expected on Prime Day.
+Note that CNET may get a share of revenue from the sale of the products and services featured on this page.

 Another deal exclusively for Prime subscribers, the Ring Video Doorbell Pro and Echo Dot bundle drops to just $169 when you add them to your shopping cart.
 Previously the Ring was on sale for $169 all by itself -- the Dot just adds icing to the cake.

-Note: This story was originally published April 3 and is regularly updated.